claygarner94/AI-Royalties/README.md

 | _O’Neil v.
 Ratajkowski, No. 19 CIV.
 9769 (AT), 2021 WL 4443259 (S.D.N.Y.
 Sept.
 28, 2021)_ | Ruled NOT Fair Use |
 | _Cariou v.
 Prince, 714 F.3d 694 (2d Cir.
 2013)_ | Mixed Ruling (Both Fair Use and NOT Fair Use) |

-While there are 4 factors of copyright fair use in the U.S., we attempted to focus our assessment on factor #3, which has to do with the similarity of the images in question.
-There is no perfect way to do this -- given the relatively few cases limited to factor #3 and visual image.
-Some of the cases, such as _Andy Warhol Foundation for the Visual Arts, Inc. v.
-Goldsmith_, were ruled primarily based on another factor.

----
-**17 U.S.C. §107: Four Factors for Copyright Fair Use**
-> 1. The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes
-> 2. The nature of the copyrighted work
-> 3. **The amount and substantiality of the portion used in relation to the copyrighted work as a whole**
-> 4. The effect of the use upon the potential market for or value of the copyrighted work
----
-To find the rulings, we searched the [U.S. Copyright Office Fair Use Index Database](https://www.copyright.gov/fair-use/fair-index.html)<sup>2</sup> -- specifically selecting categories "photograph", "painting/drawing/graphic", and "film/audiovisual".
-We also avoided the inlcusion of "parody/satire" rulings, as these tend to fall under the first factor of fair use ("purpose and character of the use").

 Our dataset of original-derivative images from the 10 rulings can be found [here](https://drive.google.com/drive/folders/1OUvZeKKgi26gzMdPweo5WY5Zys1u5deA?usp=drive_link).

 ### Measuring CLIP Distance
 [We measured the CLIP distance for every pair in our dataset](CaseAnalysis.ipynb).